Skip to main content

 This Year's Karkidakam Window (2026)

-The live card below uses Panchang data to estimate the current year's Karkidakam month by tracking the Sun through sidereal Cancer.
-It is a strong seasonal planning reference, but temple almanacs and family custom still take precedence.
+The live card below estimates the current year's Karkidakam month by tracking the Sun through sidereal Cancer.
+Treat it as a strong seasonal planning reference, then let local calendars and family custom refine the final dates.

 Live Month Window